Naveenpasladi0/e-commerce-website-testing/README.md

 - The Test Report summarizes the overall testing process, outcomes, and metrics.
 4. Test Plan
 - The Test Plan outlines the testing strategy, objectives, resources, schedule, and scope of the testing activities.
-# Contributing
-- Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that you follow the established coding standards and include detailed commit messages.
 # License
 This project is licensed under the Apache 2.0 License.
 See the LICENSE file for details.